Save with Puerto Rico Coupon sites

 Many Different Ways to Save

-We have always purchased the Entertainment Book for BOGO dining options and discounts at local stores.
-But now, in the internet age, there are a number of new, free discount websites that help keep a little more money in our pocketbooks.
+We have always purchased the entertainment book for BOGO dining options and discounts at local stores.
+But now, in the internet age, the book is no longer even available for Puerto Rico and there are a number of new, free discount websites that help keep a little more money in our pocketbooks.

 Each of the discount offers on these sites provide a 50% (or more) savings on all sorts of things, like restaurants, outdoor tours/activities, and lodging.
 They also offer huge discounts on more local, day-to-day-living kinds of things, like haircuts, dog grooming, and lawn maintenance.